Why AD360

 • Authentication (inclusive of MFA)

 Note that an IAM solution monitoring access to customer's personal data is not all the solution needs to do.
-In accordance with the GDPR, the right to "be forgotten" and to revoke or deny their data collection is provided to and rests actively with the consumer; therefore, organizations should choose an IAM solution that meets all the legal requirements for data security and privacy.
+In accordance with the GDPR, the right to "be forgotten" and to revoke or deny their data collection is provided to and rests actively with the consumer; therefore, organizations should choose an IAM solution that meets all the best practices and the legal requirements for data security and privacy.

 Sarbanes-Oxley (SOX)